Hi-Aish/project-titan-terminal/README.md

 Why take the S&P 500 as the baseline?
 It allows us to measure how many times more dangerous crypto is compared to standard macroeconomic assets, helping institutional risk managers determine safe asset allocation.

-🧹 Data Cleaning & SQL Engineering
+##🧹 Data Cleaning & SQL Engineering
 Raw financial feeds required rigorous processing inside MySQL Workbench to handle missing values, date alignments, and scale differences.

-1. Handling Schedule Discrepancies
+#1.
+Handling Schedule Discrepancies
 Crypto trades 24/7, while stock exchanges close on weekends.
 To prevent gaps and misalignment, data was cleaned and joined on a unified master timeline using an INNER JOIN on clean_date.

-2. Normalizing Prices via Percentage Returns
+#2.
+Normalizing Prices via Percentage Returns
 Because Bitcoin trades in tens of thousands of dollars while the S&P 500 trades in thousands, comparing raw prices is impossible.
 We converted prices into Daily Percentage Returns using SQL window functions:

+SQL
 -- Standardizing and calculating daily returns via SQL CREATE OR REPLACE VIEW vw_bitcoin_analytics AS
 SELECT